Teaching & Learning

 Information and Communication Technology (ICT)

 Our students have access to a range of technology through classroom computers, electronic whiteboards, an automated Library Resource Centre and an ICT laboratory.
 Children are taught computing skills through the implementation of a skills development checklist, designed to facilitate the application of computing skills across all learning areas, in particular English, Society and Environment and T&E. Through a Digital Technologies Acceptable User Agreement, all students use technology appropriately as an information source.
 In recent years, our students have used technology to design advertisements, created a newspaper, produced their graduation book, explored digital photography and produced stop motion animations.
-Click this link to access a list of apps we currently use on the school’s iPads to develop critical and creative thinking in our students. iPad Apps.

 Further instrumental music tuition is provided for selected senior students in flute, clarinet, trumpet and trombone through the School of Instrumental Music as a co-curricular program.
+Students learning these instruments join the school band who combine to play at school events regularly.

 Japanese Language and Culture